 Use These Sample Termination Letters to Let Employees Go

-Make certain that you have met with the employee prior to sending a termination letter.
+Make sure that you have met with the employee before sending a termination letter.
 The meeting to terminate the employee's job is essential to making the employment termination go as smoothly as possible.
-Meeting with the employee to end the employment relationship is kind, effective, generous, and will help you avoid potential lawsuits due to discrimination or other potentially harmful charges.
+Meeting with the employee to end the employment relationship is kind, generous, and will help you avoid potential lawsuits due to discrimination or other potentially harmful charges.

-The purpose of the termination letter is to confirm the details of that meeting and give the employee whatever information they need as their job ends.
+The purpose of the termination letter is to confirm the details of that employment ending meeting and give the employee whatever information they need to have as their job ends.
+This can include information about the final paycheck, the employee's benefits and their termination date, and a request that the employee keeps you updated on their address so that you can send any required paperwork for year's end.